phs928/portfolio/Projects - Data Analyst/Marketing Campaign Analysis/README.md

-# 📊 Marketing Campaign Analysis
+# 📊 Customer Segmentation & Sales Analysis

 This project analyses customer behaviour and marketing effectiveness using SQL and Power BI.
-It is divided into 3 parts:
+It is divided into 4 parts:

 1. Customer Segmentation Analysis
 2. Product Type Analysis